 - In the recent Amazing Spider-Man story arc Grim Hunt, Peter does something similar to one of the villain that was dogging him through most of the arc.
 Fittingly, it was to avenge Kaine, who was dead.
 Again.
 He got better.

 - It should be noted that the Mark of Kaine is simply a stronger version of Peter's "stick-em powers" that Kaine has thanks to his Clone Degeneration.

 - In Infinite Crisis, Captain Marvel enemy Black Adam to Psycho-Pirate: "No more silly faces."

-- The Hulk does this to Cyclops in World War Hulk to block his eye-beams.
-Takes Scott out for the rest of the fight.
+- The Hulk does this to Cyclops in World War Hulk to block his eye-beams, which takes Scott out for the rest of the fight.

 - Kung Fu Hustle: The hero uses this as a ranged attack.
 It first makes a crater in the ground, then creates a palm-shaped hole in a building.